DEFRA/ffc-ahwr-farmer-apply/test/acceptance/README.md

 4. Set the number of Browserstack parallel runs in the environment variable `BROWSERSTACK_PARALLEL_RUNS`

-5. From the directory containing the dockerfile run `docker-compose run --rm wdio-cucumber`.
-This will run an acceptance test against the FFC AHWR apply service.
-Alternatively, run `./scripts/acceptance` from the root folder of this repository.
+5. Name your .env file `.env.local`.

+6. Ask another dev / automation tester for a set of test data.

+7. From the acceptance directory run `test:smoke:local`.

+8. Running `./scripts/acceptance` from the root folder of the apply repository does not currently work.

-6. The test reports will be output to `./html-reports`.
+9. The test reports will be output to `./html-reports`.
 Note that WSL users need to run `mkdir -m 777 html-reports`.
 Read more about report configuration in the [rpii/wdio-hmtl-reporter docs](https://github.com/rpii/wdio-html-reporter)

-7. Now you are ready to maintain, extend or write your own features in the `./acceptance/features` directory
+10. Now you are ready to maintain, extend or write your own features in the `./acceptance/features` directory

 ## How to write a test